 Guardians of the Galaxy Vol. 2 doesn’t expand the saga of its quirky characters.
 It just repeats and repeats what made its predecessor a winner.

 After screwing up a contract by stealing from the client, the Guardians of the Galaxy are rescued by a Celestial who claims to be Star-Lord’s father.
-The Celestial, Ego, then teaches Star-Lord how to manipulate the power stemming from his lineage.
-Unknown to the Guardians, however, Ego is no benevolent god and has a far darker intention for Star-Lord outside of a sappy father-and-son reunion.
+The Celestial, Ego, then teaches Star-Lord how to harness the power stemming from his lineage.
+Unknown to the Guardians, though, Ego is no benevolent god and has a far darker intention for Star-Lord outside of a sappy father-and-son reunion.
 If successful, that plan could even put a swift end to every living world Ego has ever stepped on.

 Guardians of the Galaxy Vol. 1 made me a convert.
-I realised with shame it’s the team’s utter human-ness that made them so likeable, so relatable.
+I realised with shame that it’s the team’s utter human-ness that made them so likeable, so relatable.
 (The version in the movie, that is) In many ways, it’s also far easier to fantasize about being a Guardian than say, an Avenger.
 This, despite the galactic setting of their adventures.

 But live up to its predecessor?
 Expand the saga of the Guardians?
 I don’t think so.
 In short, Guardians of the Galaxy Vol. 2 is like one of those mid-series oh-wow episodes in an animated series that is little more than a fanciful step to the end crisis.
 It feels pretty forgettable.
 It also feels rather weak.